Stacked Triple Differences: Three-Way Fixed-Effects in Event-Study Designs

-{FWL residualization of the correct specification.} The three sets of fixed effects in \eqref{eq:correct_ddd} are unit effects $\alpha_i$, group-by-time effects $\delta_{S_i,t}$, and eligibility-by-time effects $\eta_{Q_i,t}$.
+The three sets of fixed effects in \eqref{eq:correct_ddd} are unit effects $\alpha_i$, group-by-time effects $\delta_{S_i,t}$, and eligibility-by-time effects $\eta_{Q_i,t}$.
 To project $D_{i,t}$ onto the space spanned by these three sets, I apply the multi-way demeaning formula.
 Define the following group means of the treatment indicator

 The residualized treatment indicator after projecting out all three sets of fixed effects is

 This is the standard inclusion-exclusion formula for three-way demeaning.
 The residual $\widetilde{D}_{i,t}$ isolates the variation in $D_{i,t}$ that is orthogonal to all three sets of two-way interactions---precisely the triple-difference variation.